-While I find it easy now to bake a grain free, lectin free bread, I don’t always feel like it, and lettuce is a great replacement for bread in many dishes.
+While I find it easy now to bake a grain-free, lectin-free bread, I don’t always feel like it.
+Lettuce is a great replacement for bread in many dishes.
 This salmon egg Benedict was what I had for brunch today, my only meal until dinner (which is cooking in the oven and smells amazing).

 Seven layers of goodness

 That is romaine lettuce, avocado, smoked wild-caught salmon, pasture-raised egg, chives, olives and almond ricotta.
 Lots of extra Virgin Olive Oil, lemon juice for the salmon and avocado, salt and pepper.
 This is brainpower, so many amazing ingredients for this filling and tasty breakfast.